-Factors that comprise main sewer line replacement cost
+5 Factors that comprise main sewer line replacement cost

 There are various factors that can sway the cost of a sewer replacement.
 As an example, if a public sewer is located under a sidewalk fronting the property.
 This can greatly reduce the labor cost.
 But regardless, labor will always be the major component of a main sewer line replacement cost.
 Besides the length of the run, depth of the run is also always a major cost factor.
 In terms of items, there are 5 primary items that comprise the cost:

-Labor cost for a sewer replacement
+1. Labor cost for a sewer replacement

-Material cost for a main sewer line replacement
+2. The Material cost for a main sewer line replacement

-Removal of excavated material and providing backfill material
+5. Removal of excavated material and providing backfill material

 The average total main sewer line replacement cost

-- If a tree or trees are present in the sidewalk area a Parks Department Permit.
-In these cases a licensed Arborist will also be required.
-An Arborist will have to oversee any excavation or tunneling under the drip line of a tree.
-In addition to the cost of the Arborist the process of the sewer installation is slowed down by a tree being present.
+In the case where trees front a property, a Parks Department Permit will be required.
+In addition, a licensed Arborist will also be required.
+An Arborist will have to oversee any excavation, or tunneling, under the drip line of a tree.
+In addition to the cost of the Arborist, the process of the sewer installation is slowed down by a tree being present.
 This obviously adds to the cost of a sewer replacement on your property.

 Restricted work hours can increase the number of days required on the job.
 This adds to the main sewer line replacement cost.
 Manhattan sewer line replacements vary greatly on a case-by-case basis.
 The location and underground conditions have a great bearing.
 In addition the length of a sewer run in Manhattan can vary greatly.
-Some roadways can be very wide, an din other cases a basement may be vaulted all the way to the curb line.
+Some roadways can be very wide, and in other cases a basement may be vaulted all the way to the curb line.
 Simply put Manhattan sewer replacement work, and almost all sewer work, requires a careful site visit to obtain an accurate estimate.

 Sewer repair Vs. sewer replacement

 Never act in haste when faced with a sewer problem.
 If a sewer contractor quotes a price they should be able to back it up with a sensible explanation of the cost.
 Always remember that a sewer contractor must be licensed by the Department of Buildings, insured, and bonded with the NYC DOT.